 2. Biofuel producers’ obligations

-2.1 What are biodiesel, bioblend, bioethanol and bioethanol blend?
+2.1 What biodiesel, bioblend, bioethanol and bioethanol blend are

-Biodiesel is described in the law as a diesel quality** liquid fuel that is produced from biomass or waste cooking oil:
+Biodiesel is described in the law as a diesel quality liquid fuel that is produced from biomass or waste cooking oil, where the:

-- the ester content of which is not less than 96.5% by weight
+ester content is not less than 96.5% by weight

-- the sulphur content of which does not exceed 0.005% by weight, or is nil
+sulphur content does not exceed 0.005% by weight, or is nil

 ‘Bioblend’ means any mixture that is produced by mixing both: